EliaGorokhovsky/Code-Kata-Resk/README.md

 # Code-Kata-Resk
 A multiplayer, bot-controlled game of Risk.
+To run this game locally, ensure that you have git and gradle installed on your machine.
+After cloning this repository type `./gradlew bootRun` to host this locally.
+If you do not have permission to use `./gradlew`, use `sudo sh ./gradlew bootRun` instead.

 ## Game Description
 Code-Kata-Resk is a four-player game based on the board game Risk.
-The goal is simple: to own as much territory as possible when the game ends after a certain number of turns (exact number is to be decided on during the competition).
+The goal is simple: to own as much territory as possible when the game ends after 256 turns.
 Players move in turns.
 On their turn, every player can commit a certain number of troops to their own territory, move troops around in their own territory, or attempt to conquer unowned territory or territory owned by other players.
 We've also spiced up the game a little by adding cards: players earn card cash by expanding into new territories, and can expend card cash to do one of three things:
  * Connect two owned tiles so that troops can move between them in one turn;